Chevrolet Monte Carlo: 1971

 The 1971 model saw minor styling changes, mostly cosmetic.
 The headlamp bezels were more of a squircle shape with rectangular front parking lamps.
 The grille had no horizontal divider, and the openings were rectangular.
 The hood spear included a stand-up ornament with "Chevrolet" script lettering.
-The grill emblem featured the year, "1971" in Roman numerals.
+The grille emblem featured the year, "1971" in Roman numerals.
 The trunk lock keyhole had the Monte Carlo crest surrounding it.
 The taillights now had two horizontal and one vertical chrome strip.
 The SS model featured new "European" symbol control knobs and a four-spoke steering wheel became optional.
 AM/FM stereo radios with 8-track tape players were also optional.
 Mechanically it was largely unchanged, although the small-block Turbo-Fire 400 two-barrel engine was dropped.
 Other engines had compression ratios lowered to allow the use of regular leaded, low-lead, or unleaded gasoline, per a GM corporate edict.
 Engine ratings fell to 245 hp for the base Turbo-Fire 350 CID two-barrel, 270 hp for the Turbo-Fire 350-4V, and 300 hp for the Turbo-Jet 400.
 The SS 454 engine was raised to a nominal 365 hp rating despite the reduction in compression ratio.
 This increase in horsepower resulted from the 454 engine using the more aggressive camshaft compared to the previous 390 hp 454 rating in the 1970 Chevrolet Corvette and full-sized sedans.

 Chevrolet listed both gross and SAE net horsepower figures in 1971, with the impending change to SAE net ratings in 1972.
 The ratings compared as follows: